NC MISCELLANEOUS STATEWIDE

 1978 - 490 Black Mountain Lane, Franklin NC.
 Architect unknown.
 Sold to Emelyn P. Brown.
 Sold in 1993 to Jacqueline Romanski.
 Sold in 2013 to Edward Kirsh.

-Around 1978 - The Yerko House, 58 Webb Court, Morehead City NC.
-Designed by architect Charles W. Moore of Sea Ranch fame.
-Sold around 1984 to David Johnson.
-Renovated by architect Bill Hopkins around 1990.
-Condemned by Morehead City.
+1972 - The Yerko House, 58 Webb Court, Morehead City NC.
+Designed by architect Charles W. Moore of Sea Ranch fame, his only house in NC.
+Sold around 1983 to David Johnson.
+Around 2005, a broken water heater leaked for two years.
+Condemned by Morehead City, then renovated and elevated by architect Bill Hopkins around 2020, starting around 2015.

 1978 - The Alex Kotarides Vacation House, aka the Mary Jane House, 27568 NC Hwy 12, Salvo NC.
 Designed by Lewis Rightmier of Norfolk VA.
 Three first floor king bedrooms along with a funky fourth bedroom in the loft with two twins, low ceilings, a skylight and a half bath, perfect for kids.
 The huge loft includes a 9 foot pool table, vintage Rene Pierre foosball table, 1980s video game machine and home theater.
 Sold in 2010 to Deborah K. Ross and Stephen Wrenn.